ashishkhopde/Virtual-Helper/README.md

-# Virtual-Helper
+# Virtual Helper - "A virtual assistant that makes boring tasks easy and interesting with voice control."

 🔗 Virtual Helper - https://virtualhelper-va.netlify.app/ (Deployed on Netlify)

-🌐 Virtual Helper
+##🌐 Virtual Helper

 Virtual Helper is a smart, web-based personal assistant built with modern web technologies.
 It provides a simple and interactive interface where users can give voice or text commands to perform everyday tasks.